BotSculptors/test-for-anonym/README.md

 In the package.json file on line 18, change the

-Windows users change the script like this:
+Windows users change the script like this:<br/>
-'"start": "set PORT=8080  && react-scripts start",'
+"start": "set PORT=8080  && react-scripts start",

-and Linux and Mac users like this:
+and Linux and Mac users like this: <br/>
-'"start": "PORT=8080 react-scripts start",'
+"start": "PORT=8080 react-scripts start",

 ### Prerequisites